 This presentation includes certain financial data that are "non-GAAP financial measures".
-These non-GAAP financial measures do not have a standardised meaning prescribed by International Financial Reporting Standards or UK Accounting Standards and therefore may not be comparable to similarly titled measures presented by other entities, nor should they be construed as an alternative to other financial measures determined in accordance with International Financial Reporting Standards.
-Although we believe these non-GAAP financial measures provide useful information to users in measuring the financial performance and condition of the business, you are cautioned not to place undue reliance on any non-GAAP financial measures in which we operate and its position in the industry that were obtained from publicly available information, independent industry publications and other third-party data.
+These non-GAAP financial measures do not have a standardised meaning prescribed by International Financial Reporting Standards or UK Accounting Standards and therefore may not be comparable to similarly titled measures presented by other entities, nor should they be construed as an alternative to other financial measures determined in accordance with International Financial Reporting Standards or UK Accounting Standards.
+Although we believe these non-GAAP financial measures provide useful information to users in measuring the financial performance and condition of the business, you are cautioned not to place undue reliance on any non-GAAP financial measures included in this presentation.
+This presentation contains certain data and forward-looking statements regarding the U.K. economy, the markets in which we operate and its position in the industry that were obtained from publicly available information, independent industry publications and other third-party data.
 We have not independently verified such data and forward-looking statements and cannot guarantee their accuracy, completeness or standard of preparation.